arttuulips/DND-Final-Project/Web Service.md

 ### 1. File Storage Architecture
 The file storage system was organized as follows:
-•	DataContainer: Acts as a simple container for in-memory data during runtime.
+•	`DataContainer`: Acts as a simple container for in-memory data during runtime.
-•	FileContext: Handles file reading, writing, and in-memory data management.
+•	`FileContext`: Handles file reading, writing, and in-memory data management.
-•	DAOs (Data Access Objects): Provide an abstraction layer to interact with data and perform CRUD operations.
+•	`DAOs (Data Access Objects)`: Provide an abstraction layer to interact with data and perform CRUD operations.

 ### 2. Detailed Explanation of Components
 ```csharp
 DataContainer
 ```
 This class defines the structure of the data to be stored in data.json.
 It includes two collections:
-•	Users: A collection of User objects.
+•	`Users`: A collection of User objects.
-•	BlogPosts: A collection of BlogPost objects.
+•	`BlogPosts`: A collection of BlogPost objects.
 ```csharp
 public class DataContainer
 {